 There are times on “life’s uneven journey” that we are overwhelmed by the harsh reality that is set before our face.
 The circumstances with which we are confronted often brings us to a place in our soul that we are ready to give up on life rather than going any further into the pain, darkness and bleakness that is before us.
 When we arrive at such a place in our mind, heart and spirit, we are in need of a divine visitation from one who can help us find hope in our despair (read Gen. 16:1-15), peace in the storm of our soul (read: Matt.
 8:23-27) and healing where we are hurting (read: Mk.
 9:14-27).
 When such events seize our soul, we are in need of sovereign “intervention” to find our way out of all that confronts us.

-Many, if not all, who are reading this devotion have been in such a place along life’s journey, or you have witnessed it in the life of another.
+Many, if not all, who are reading this devotion have been in such a place along life’s uneven journey, or you have witnessed it in the life of another.
+Some may even say our nation is in such a place at the present time!!
 Our text takes us to such a place in the lives of a widow woman in Zarephath, a gentile region, and the prophet Elijah.
-God sent Elijah to this widow woman in Zarephath to provide for his care in what many would consider “an extremely” difficult situation.
+God sent Elijah to this widow gentile woman in Zarephath to provide for his care in what many would consider “an extremely” difficult situation.
 There was a famine and drought in the land.
 Under these conditions, the widow woman was barely surviving and she had a son for whom she had to provide care.
 These circumstances had caused the widow woman to give up on life.
 She had reconciled in her soul that death was the answer to her life situation.
 When Elijah arrived in her life, she was preparing to eat a “final meager meal” with her son and surrender their lives into the hands of death.

 Prayer: Lord, as we are called to walk through the dark place of this journey as we strive to live faithfully before Your face, help us to trust in the power of Your holy word and the companionship of Your Son and our Savior Jesus Christ.
 We offer this prayer before Your face in Jesus name.
 (Amen)